mazemasterjs/database-manager/README.md

 ## Change Log

+### v1.5.0

+- Added support for a bot_code collection to be used by service-base/team to store, version, and retrieve bot code scripts

 ### v1.4.1

 - added sort support to getDocuments() : @param sort any - JSON object listing fields and sort types: {lastUpdated: -1, name: 1} (-1=descending, 1=ascending)